Are you one of those people who think anything less than a .45 isn’t worth carrying?

 Because of this, we recommend you get a few boxes of a good .380 defensive ammo and practice practice practice to make sure you’re used to the recoil and the considerable trigger pull.

 Taking this little guy apart to clean and lube isn’t too bad.
 Make sure it’s unloaded, lock the slide back, turn the front rod holding everything together to the 9 O’clock position and pull it out.

-Of course, as with everything, there’s about a million YouTube videos out there that will show you how to do it.
+Of course, as with everything, there are about a million YouTube videos out there that will show you how to do it.

 If your gun is new, it might take a small flat blade screwdriver and some patience to get it out.
 After a few times, you’ll get the hang of it, and things will loosen up.